 We work closely with our delivery network, distribution centers, Home Office facilities teams, Galleries and Outlets to divert packaging, product and other forms of waste from landfills.
-We have instituted a number of other initiatives to reuse and repurpose materials in lieu of traditional waste practices.
+When possible, we reuse and repurpose packaging materials and donate products to minimize waste in landfills.